thrasher-corp/gocryptotrader/exchanges/stats/README.md

 [![Go Report Card](https://goreportcard.com/badge/github.com/thrasher-/gocryptotrader)](https://goreportcard.com/report/github.com/thrasher-/gocryptotrader)

-This exchanges stats package is part of the GoCryptoTrader codebase.
+This stats package is part of the GoCryptoTrader codebase.

 ## This is still in active development